KMD Cultural Consulting

 Cultural Not-For-Profit, Municipalities, Federal or provincial government departments, Funding agency, Arts Service Organizations, Festivals / presenters

 Arts education, Audience development / engagement, Business planning, Capital projects (feasibility studies), Community arts, Evaluation and benchmarking, Facilitation, Facility management, Festivals and events management, Fundraising (operations), Fundraising (capital), General / operational management, Governance, Grant and proposal writing, Human resource planning and development, Marketing / social media / communications, Municipal cultural planning, Organizational change, Project management, Public participation / engagement / consultation, Public policy, Public relations, Research, Strategic planning, Venue management

-Literary arts and publishing, Museums and heritage, Performing arts, Multi-disciplinary
+Literary arts and publishing, Museums and heritage, Performing arts, Visual arts and crafts, Multi-disciplinary